microbit-foundation/dev-docs/bluetooth/index.md

 as their being micro:bit compatible applications for Android and iOS devices (phones and tablets).

-The Nordic nRF51 also has a number of non-bluetooth proprietary modes of operation, one of which is called Gazell.
+The processor also has a number of non-bluetooth proprietary modes of operation, one of which is called Gazell.
 The Gazell protocol only works between micro:bits (or other Nordic enabled devices), and this surfaces as the 'radio' feature in